cdapio/cdap/docs/developer-guide/source/programming.rst

 Note that the Flowlet declares the output emitter but does not initialize it.
 The Flow system initializes and injects its implementation at runtime.

-The method is annotated with @ProcessInput – this tells the Flow system that this method can process input data.
+The method is annotated with @``ProcessInput``—this tells the Flow system that this method can process input data.

 You can overload the process method of a Flowlet by adding multiple methods with different input types.
 When an input object comes in, the Flowlet will call the method that matches the object’s type::